ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 In multitasking systems, each active task needs its own stack.
 Therefore, task stacks can require a major amount of RAM.
 To mitigate this problem, smx supports what are known as one-shot tasks.
 One-shot tasks run once from start to finish, then stop.
 When stopped, no information is carried forward to the next run.
 Thus, a one-shot task does not need a stack when it stops, and its stack is released back to the stack pool for use by another task.
 When a one-shot task is dispatched, the smx scheduler gives it a stack from the stack pool.
 Thus, a system with many one-shot tasks can operate with only a few stacks as long as only a few one-shot tasks need to run simultaneously.

-Stopped smx tasks can wait at semaphores, mutexes, exchanges, etc - just like conventional suspended tasks, so there is no loss of flexibility.
+Stopped smx tasks can wait at semaphores, mutexes, exchanges, etc. — just like normal suspended tasks, so there is no loss of flexibility.
 Starting a task takes the same length of time as resuming a task, so there is no loss of performance.

 Theory